Harvey L. Page: The Harvey L. Page Block

 A group of row homes on the 1600 block of Riggs Place NW, in the northeastern section of Dupont Circle, is the only remaining example of the architect's contribution to more modest residential forms in Washington, DC.
 These 16 homes, on what is known as the Harvey L. Page block, represent a rare well-preserved assemblage of late 19th century residential architecture and workmanship in the Dupont Circle Historic District.
 The particular historic value of this the block was highlighted when the National Park Service expanded the Dupont Circle Historic District in 1984.
 In arguing for the expansion, the D.C.
 Historic Preservation Office described the block as a "beautifully preserved enclave much praised for its original stained glass and brick and copper work."
 The front facades of the homes at the eastern end of the row have ornate angular roof lines typical of the Queen Anne style.
 Also notable are the copper-clad bays and Hummelstown stone trim from the Lebanon Valley in Pennsylvania.
 The eight houses between 1610 and 1618, and 1613 and 1617 were built beginning in April 1889.
 The five homes at the western end of the row (1634 to 1626) form a distinct unit and were built in 1893.
-They have essentially similar designs in the less ornate Romanesque revival style, differing from each other only in terms of their front bays which alternate in shape between trapezoid, rectangular and oval.
+They have essentially similar designs in the less ornate Romanesque Revival style, differing from each other only in terms of their front bays which alternate in shape between trapezoid, rectangular and oval.

 In October 2016, the District of Columbia Historic Preservation Review Board (HRPB) heard a dispute over the development of two row homes on the south side of the Harvey L. Page block.
 Noting the historic value of both front and rear views of the homes, HPRB decided that rear additions to the homes should be limited to one story.
 In testimony before the HPRB, architectural historian Eimily Eig stated that: "This group of row houses is one of the most intact groups in Dupont Circle.
 Designed by a master architect, its composition at both the front and rear walls represents a skilled understanding of proportion."
 In this context she also noted that "the rear elevation of the row houses presents a high quality of design that should remain visible to the public along 17th street and the much used rear alley, as well as continuing access to a view that has been in place since 1893."

-Most important works (San Antonio, TX)
+San Antonio works

 Page's most important works in San Antonio include the International and Great Northern Railroad Depot (1907), the Masonic Temple, the L. B. Clegg House, the Schutz House, the San Antonio Coliseum, the Travis Club Building, and Temple Beth-El (1927).
 He also designed the Corpus Christi Coliseum and the Nueces County Courthouse (1914).
 Page designed the station that was built by the International and Great Northern Railroad in 1907.
 He was influenced by the architecture of San Antonio's Spanish missions and built the station in this style.
 He called this building his "Taj Mahal".